lumberjoc/k8s-buildkite/README.md

 # k8s-buildkite
-How to guide for setting up a simple Buildkite pipeline on your Kubernetes cluster.
-I went through a few different tutorials explaining how to setup Buildkite, but was unable to find an adequate tutorial on how to setup a pipeline on a Kubernetes cluster.
-As a result, I've created this straight forward tutorial on how to setup a simple pipeline.
+How-To guide for setting up a Buildkite agent in your Kubernetes cluster.
+I went through a few different tutorials explaining how to setup Buildkite, but was unable to find a tutorial I liked on how to setup an agent on a Kubernetes cluster.
+As a result, I've created this straight forward tutorial on how to setup a Buildkite agent.

+Disclaimer: This is not production ready, but it should be good exercise to get you familiarized with Buildkite, k8s networking, rbac, and scaling.
 Hope you enjoy!

 ## File & Directory Breakdown
 ```